wcx0206/astro-dracula-blog/src/content/posts/managing-multiple-python-versions-with-pyenv-and-conda.md

 ---
-title: Managing Multiple Python Versions with pyenv and conda
-tags:
-  - Python
-  - conda
-  - pyenv
+abbrlink: c7d1762
 categories:
 - CS
 - Tools
-abbrlink: c7d1762
 date: 2024-02-20 15:32:11
+tags:
+- python
+- tool
+- environment-management
+- pyenv
+- conda
+title: Managing Multiple Python Versions with pyenv and conda
 ---

 As a CS student, I often find myself working on projects that require different Python versions, each with its own set of dependencies and libraries.
 In such scenarios, having a reliable and efficient method for managing these versions becomes crucial.
 Inspired by _[pyenv 与 conda 双轨制：管理 Python 版本和环境](https://blog.yfi.moe/post/pyenv-conda-together/)_, this blog post aims to document my experience with managing multiple versions of Python using pyenv and conda.